Study Abroad

 Conclusion

-Studying abroad is a powerful opportunity, but opportunity alone is not enough.
-Students need preparation, structure, and confidence to convert that opportunity into academic and career success.
+Studying abroad is a valuable opportunity, but opportunity alone is not enough.
+Students need preparation, confidence, and direction to turn that opportunity into academic and professional success.
+That is why career readiness before studying abroad matters.
+Admissions and visas are important milestones, but they are only the beginning of the journey.